IBM/model-mgmt-on-watson-studio-local/README.md

 Principal component analysis (PCA) is a popular machine learning tool used to create predictive models by reducing the number of features in a data set.

-The goal of this code pattern is to demonstrate the key integration points that allow data scientists to run IBM's Data Science Experience Local (DSX-Local) built on the Hortonworks Data Platform (HDP).
+The goal of this code pattern is to demonstrate the key integration points that allow data scientists to run IBM's Data Science Experience Local (DSX Local) built on the Hortonworks Data Platform (HDP).

 > **What is HDP?** Hortonworks Data Platform (HDP) is a massively scalable platform for storing, processing and analyzing large volumes of data.
 HDP consists of the essential set of Apache Hadoop projects including MapReduce, Hadoop Distributed File System (HDFS), HCatalog, Pig, Hive, HBase, Zookeeper and Ambari.